 Onboarding doc features:

 Our UX research team needed a way to let non-researchers browse through their growing collection of key findings and recommendations.
 Until our repo, this information was trapped in static presentation decks.
-Rather than everyone time sending and responding to endless Slack requests asking for help digging up past insights from past studies, we could make that experience entirely self-serve.
+Rather than everyone DMing our researchers for help digging up insights from past studies, we could make that experience entirely self-serve.
 This benefits everyone, including our researchers!
 They too need to reference past work.
 This repo became a bustling hub, seeing multiple visitors every single day.
 The top average session time on the "key findings" area of the repo is 14m!

 I built this repo using Coda.io so we could have 100% control over the information architecture.
 By leveraging Coda's buttons, automations, and inline controls the doc took on an app-like feel.